Sevin7/7hud/README.txt

 SCOREBOARD:

 	To change scoreboard to 6v6, simply hit click the "Scoreboard" button on the main menu or the in-game menu.
+	To revert to 9v9+, simply click the button again.

 ------------------------------------------------------